 Listings Updates

 Amazon now requires all products that connect to drinking water supply systems β including faucets, valves, pipes, and water treatment devices β to carry third-party NSF/ANSI/CAN 61 and 372 certification proving lead content is at or below 0.25%.
 Amazon no longer accepts seller-uploaded test reports; certification must come from an ANSI-accredited organization.
-Non-compliant listings face suppression or removal starting April 3, 2026.
+Non-compliant listings face suppression or removal once enforcement begins.

 Read summary βAmazon Expands cGMP Verification to All Dietary Supplement Categories